fetux/django-ems/README.rst

 django-ems is a multi-user application for tracking people's time on software projects. django-ems is based on django-timepiece.
-Documentation of django-timepiece is available on `Read The Docs`_.
+Documentation of django-ems is available on `Read The Docs`_.

 :master: |master-status|
 :develop: |develop-status|